 Council also makes as much other information as possible publicly available in an appropriate manner, including on the internet.
-Such information is also available free of charge or at the lowest reasonable cost.
+Such information is also available free of charge or at the lowest reasonable cost (in accordance with Council's Schedule of Fees and Charges).